-(3) Hold credits purchased pursuant to paragraph (1) until such time as the Reserve deems it appropriate to sell the credits.

-- (4) Sell credits to qualified parties under the LCFS and RFS. - (5) Manage the purchasing, holding, and selling of LCFS and RFS credits so as to minimize the risk of financial loss to the state. - (6) Develop criteria to be used by the Reserve in evaluating projects with which to contract, including consideration of whether an auction mechanism should be employed and, if so, the type of auction, in the event that suitable projects exceed the capital resources available to the Reserve. - (7) Develop mechanisms for the Reserve to use when it sells credits to qualified parties pursuant to the state's LCFS and the federal RFS, including consideration of whether an auction mechanism should be employed, and if so, the type of auction. - (8) Develop contractual terms and conditions to be included in contracts between project developers and the Reserve. - (9) Obtain any federal approvals necessary to authorize the bank to purchase, hold, and sell RFS credits. - (10) Recommend any statutory changes necessary or useful to the establishment or administration of the Reserve. - (d) For purposes of this section, projects that are intended to produce renewable transportation fuels in California that qualify for the state LCFS and the federal RFS include, but are not limited to: - (1) Facilities that produce transportation fuels from agricultural waste that is remaining after all reasonably usable food content is extracted. - (2) Facilities that produce transportation fuel from forest waste produced from sustainable forest management practices. - (3) Facilities that capture and clean landfill gas that is used for transportation fuels. - (4) Sewage treatment facilities that produce transportation fuels. - (5) Digester gas facilities that produce transportation fuels. - (6) Facilities that produce transportation fuels from solid waste. - (e) Long-term contracts for the purchase of credits by the Reserve shall be made available not later than September 1, 2015.
-Contracts may be for a term that does not exceed the total amount of time included in all of the following provisions: - (1) A time period, as specified in the contract, to finance, design, and construct a facility to produce a low carbon and renewable fuel that is expected to produce LCFS credits or RIN credits as those credits are defined at the time the contract is entered into.
+- (2) Guarantee, at the time of contract execution, a price or price schedule for the purchase of LCFS and RFS credits that the Reserve determines is sufficient to support financing of the project without subjecting the state to unnecessary risk. - (3) Hold credits purchased pursuant to paragraph (1) until such time as the Reserve deems it appropriate to sell the credits. - (4) Sell credits to qualified parties under the LCFS and RFS. - (5) Manage the purchasing, holding, and selling of LCFS and RFS credits so as to minimize the risk of financial loss to the state. - (6) Develop criteria to be used by the Reserve in evaluating projects with which to contract, including consideration of whether an auction mechanism should be employed and, if so, the type of auction, in the event that suitable projects exceed the capital resources available to the Reserve. - (7) Develop mechanisms for the Reserve to use when it sells credits to qualified parties pursuant to the state's LCFS and the federal RFS, including consideration of whether an auction mechanism should be employed, and if so, the type of auction. - (8) Develop contractual terms and conditions to be included in contracts between project developers and the Reserve. - (9) Obtain any federal approvals necessary to authorize the bank Reserve to purchase, hold, and sell RFS credits. - (10) Recommend any statutory changes necessary or useful to the establishment or administration of the Reserve. - (d) For purposes of this section, projects that are intended to produce renewable and low-carbon transportation fuels in California from in-state feedstocks that qualify for the state LCFS and the federal RFS-include, but are not limited to include the following: - (1) Facilities that produce transportation fuels from agricultural waste that is remaining after all reasonably usable food content is extracted.